 NCJA Internship Program

-The NCJA offers semester-long and summer internships to undergraduates.
+The NCJA offers semester-long and summer internships.
 This internship program is designed to provide substantive experience in criminal justice policy.
-Interns primarily research and write articles for two weekly newsletters; summarize and analyze criminal justice research reports; attend and report on congressional hearings, Justice Department briefings, and other local events; and participate in other projects as assigned.
+Interns primarily research and write articles for two weekly newsletters; summarize and analyze criminal justice research reports; report on congressional hearings, Justice Department briefings, and other events; and participate in other projects as assigned.
 Clerical duties are minimal.

-Internships are open to all undergraduate majors.
 Qualified candidates will have excellent writing skills, be inquisitive and hard-working, and have a general interest in criminal justice and/or journalism.
 Internships are unpaid and available on a full-time or part-time basis throughout the academic year and during the summer.
-While we prefer students to work between 20 and 40 hours per week, we can work to accommodate academic schedules.
+While we prefer students to work between 30 and 40 hours per week, we can work to accommodate academic schedules.